I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 She was obviously not a bashful creature for a blind girl.

 Aang and Toph led her to a table, and she took a seat, letting them order first, then copied Toph's order.
 She knew what she liked, but she had no money.
-Toph had noticed her unease, and told her, "Don't worry.
+Toph had noticed her unease, and had told her, "Don't worry.
 I've got the bill this time."

 Still, even she wasn't ready to eat just fruit and salads as the Avatar apparently did.
 After months of thin, tasteless gruel, she wanted some real food.